unxversal/unxversal-core/markdown/unxvsynthetics.md

 #### **Integration Points with UnXversal Ecosystem**

-- **AutoSwap**: Automatic fee processing and UNXV burning from all trading fees
-- **DEX**: Synthetic assets become tradeable on the main DEX with cross-asset routing
+- **AutoSwap (optional)**: Route fees to UNXV and burn a portion
-- **Lending**: Synthetic assets can be used as collateral in the lending protocol
+- **Lending/Derivatives**: Vault-based exposures can be referenced by adapters as needed
-- **Options/Perpetuals**: Synthetic assets serve as underlying assets for derivatives
-- **Liquid Staking**: stSUI can be accepted as collateral in future versions
+- **Liquid Staking**: Future collateral types are possible via upgrades (current version is USDC-only)

 ## Overview

-UnXversal Synthetics enables **admin-permissioned listing** of synthetic assets (only the admin can add new synths), but **permissionless trading and DeepBook pool creation** for any listed asset.
-Users can mint synthetic assets by depositing USDC and trade them on DeepBook pools with automatic price feeds from Pyth Network.
+UnXversal Synthetics enables **admin-permissioned listing** of synthetic assets (only admins can add synths), and **permissionless settlement** of trades for listed assets via off-chain matching and on-chain atomic vault mutations.

-> **Key Policy:** Only assets listed by the admin in the SynthRegistry can be minted/traded.
-Anyone can create DeepBook pools for these assets, but new asset types require admin approval/listing.
+> Policy: Only assets listed by the admin in `SynthRegistry` can be minted or burned.
+Trading is off-chain matched and on-chain settled by calling vault functions; there is no on-chain orderbook.

 ### Benefits of USDC-Only Collateral